DPDK Mode

 General Troubleshooting

-To find information about packet forwarding agent, please check the following log file.
+To find information about packet forwarding agents, check the following log file.

-In case of errors, another log file would be generated by the system and can be accessed by using the following command.
+In case of errors, the system generates another log file, which is accessed using the following command.

-In addition to the aforementioned log file(s), syslog and EOS show-tech are also a valuable source of troubleshooting information.
+In addition to the log file(s), syslog and EOS show-tech are valuable sources of troubleshooting information.